wolf9s/OxyPlot-Drawing-Toolbar/README.rst

 -----------

 An example of using mouse events and annotations together to create a drawing toolbar with `OxyPlot`_.
 Feel free to use any way you'd like!
-It was designed mostly because I wanted to add a drawing feature to a graph display on an in house application where I work.
-This was mainly so that they could draw on a chart without exporting it to an image or printing it first, with the added bonus of being able to display info below series if they want.
+It was designed mostly because I wanted to add a drawing feature to the chart display of an in-house application at work (and for fun too), mainly so that the users could draw on the chart with added features like aligning text and drawing above/below the series without having to export or print it first.

 Please let me know if you find any issues, or even if there's a better way of doing something in the code~!
 I'm always open to being told I'm doing it wrong, as it's just another reason to learn better ways to improve how I code =).
 Also,